zt-iot/rabbit/examples/proverif_verification/README.md

 local uses remain expected diagnostics.
 The single-use query in `local_facts_linear.rab` records ProVerif's `unknown` approximation result.

+Eq/Neq facts in `event` commands have been discontinued.
+The rejection fixtures `equality_query_unsupported.rab`, `inequality_query_unsupported.rab`, and `equational_fact_events_unsupported.rab` assert the event-lowering diagnostic.
+Their queries are not reached; these tests do not establish query-only support.
+Equality and inequality comparisons in guards are separate from event facts.

 Reduction regressions cover explicit `reduc` declarations, multiple rules across loaded files, tuple and constructor results, total rules, and unchanged `equation` semantics. `reduc_failure.rab` verifies that failed computations do